 To establish paternity, a father will sign an Acknowledgement of Paternity form.
-In some cases, both parents agree on who the biological father of their child is, and the father voluntarily identifies himself.
+In some cases, both parents agree on their child's biological father, and the father voluntarily identifies himself.

 If there is a disagreement in terms of paternity, the court may order DNA testing.
-If the paternity test is court-ordered, neither the mother nor presumed father can refuse testing.
+If the paternity test is court-ordered, neither the mother nor the presumed father can refuse to test.

 Is It Illegal to Refuse a Court-Ordered Paternity Test?

 Yes, it is illegal.
 Neither parent can refuse to submit to a paternity test.
 The mother must supply a sample of the child’s DNA, and the father must supply his own.
 If anyone refuses to submit to court orders, they can be held in contempt of court, a crime punishable by fines and imprisonment.